Connected through Games

 Does Games Against Loneliness mission and our vision resonate with you?
 If yes, consider joining us or getting in touch with your feedback.

-*) It's not clear yet because there are many organizational and economical factors that need to be researched, but no matter where we end up opening the Games Agains Loneliness HQ we want to make it easily accessible by multiple public transportation lines.
+*) It's not clear yet because there are many organizational and economical factors that need to be researched, but no matter where we end up opening the Games Against Loneliness HQ we want to make it easily accessible by multiple public transportation lines.

 **) Potentially longer opening hours on the weekends when we can afford staff or can self-manage with the help of the Members.